 Chloe studied Biological and Medical Physics at the University of Guelph.
 During co-op terms, her interest in remote sensing and data science was piqued.
 This influenced her fourth-year thesis, which explored ways to improve remote sensing techniques.

 She went on to pursue a master’s in Geography (with a focus on Climate Science) at Simon Fraser University.
-In this time she studied the effectiveness of different levels and rates of CO2 removal on the earth system, long-term.
+In this time she studied the effectiveness of different levels and rates of CO2 removal on the earth system.
 Another aspect of her research explored the land carbon cycle and how different continental regions react to amounts and rates of removal (in carbon cycle fluxes, changes in plant types, and temperature).

 As a child, Chloe was highly social.
 She enjoyed camping and road trips with her family.
 Her love of animals and the outdoors sparked her curiosity.
 She collected bugs and snails.
 She also developed an interest in drawing and a passion for the arts.